-As you consider the question, you’ll want to be mindful of the following tips.
+As you consider the question to determine how much cash to keep in the cashier’s till, the following tips may help.
 With these tips in mind, you should be able to find the right amount to keep in the cash drawer.

 Too Little Cash Causes Problems

-If you’ve ever shopped at a store first thing in the morning, you might have noticed the cashier was less than enthusiastic when you handed them a large denomination for a small purchase.
-They’d just opened their till, and making change for the large denomination depleted their float.
+If you’ve ever worked as a cashier first thing in the morning, you might have been hesitant to accept a large denomination for a small purchase.
+When you’ve just opened your cashier’s till, making change for large denominations can quickly deplete your float.

 This situation can also happen if a supervisor or cash manager has just taken a pick-up from the till.
 They’ve left some cash in the drawer to make change, but it may not be enough.